Homelessness Response Plan

 Safe Stay Communities

-Since December 2021, the City has opened two supportive Safe Stay Communities and now has a third site in the works that is expected to open in summer 2023.
+Since Dec.
+2021, the City has opened four supportive Safe Stay Communities.
 All Safe Stay Communities provide individuals living unsheltered within the city with warm, dry and secure surroundings where they have access to high-quality, compassionate, life-saving supportive services while they work to transition out of homelessness.
 Learn more.

 Safe Stay features: